simonw/til/llms/colbert-ragatouille.md

 I spotted one more interesting trick in the RAGatouille examples: [a notebook about reranking queries](https://github.com/bclavie/RAGatouille/blob/main/examples/04-reranking.ipynb).

 This is a trick that works without building an index at all.
-Effectively it lets you run retrieval against some other index - a regular embedding model, or even full-text search - and thn re-rank the results using ColBERT.
+Effectively it lets you run retrieval against some other index - a regular embedding model, or even full-text search - and then re-rank the results using ColBERT.

 I tried that with some documents I had previously loaded for a "What is Datasette?" query like this: